bitfocusas/product-voice/docs/1_gettingstarted/10_setupltc.md

 The last step is to setup the Timecode Input.

 ![LTC Input Dialog](custom-images/ltc-input-1.png)

-Click the LTC-Input button, to select audio interface, and channel.
+Click the LTC-Input button to select the audio interface and channel.

-Make sure to select the framerate of the signal.
-Either 25fps or 30fps.
+Ensure to select the framerate of the signal, either 25fps or 30fps.

-When the timecode is running, the display should read the TC.
+When the timecode is running, the display should show "TC".

-You can verify the timecode coming in, by going to the Audio Meters Pane
+You can verify the incoming audio level by navigating to the Audio Meters Pane.
+LTC signals should always maintain a steady level.

 ![Audio Meters](../../generated/screenshots/editorWindow-7-status-audiometerswithtimecode.png)